MykeDuong/word-slash/README.md

 Welcome to **Word Slash**, a fast-paced side-scrolling game where you play as a ninja slashing through clouds of words.
 Type the correct words and jump high to slash the clouds before they reach you!

+This project is a submission product for the UA Hackathon.

 ## Getting Started

 ### Prerequisites